Tied Test

 In cricket, a tie is distinct from a draw, a much more common result in Tests, which occurs when play concludes without victory by either team (except where a Test has been formally abandoned).

-Both tied Tests involved the Australia national cricket team.
+Both tied Tests involved Australia.
 Both ended in the last possible over of play on the last day with a ball to spare, meaning that within the space of several minutes all four normal Test match results were possible: a win for the batting side, a win for the fielding side, a draw or a tie.
 Bob Simpson is the only person to be involved in both tied tests – as a player for Australia in the first, and as the Australian team coach in the second.

 First tied Test, 1960

 The first tied Test was played between the West Indies and Australia.
-The match was played at the Brisbane Cricket Ground, known as "the Gabba", in Brisbane, Queensland, Australia, between 9 and 14 December 1960.
+The match was played at The Gabba, in Brisbane, Queensland, Australia, between 9 and 14 December 1960.

 West Indies 1st innings

-After a disastrous start of 65–3, Garfield Sobers made a rapid 132 in 174 minutes.
-Alan Davidson took 5–135.
+After a poor start of 65/3, Garfield Sobers made a rapid 132 in 174 minutes.
+Alan Davidson took 5/135.
 West Indies were all out for 453 runs.